cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 Sign of y: this encoding does not compute a square root, so there is no ambiguity regarding the sign of y.

-Exceptions: The only exceptional case is hash2base(alpha) == 0.
+Exceptions: The only exceptional case is hash2base(alpha, ctr) == 0.
-Implementations must detect this case by testing whether u = 0 and setting u = 1 if so.
+Implementations must detect this case by testing whether u == 0 and setting u = 1 if so.

 Operations:

 ~~~
-1. u = hash2base(alpha)
+1. u = hash2base(alpha, ctr)
 2. If u == 0, set u = 1
 3. v = (3 * A - u^4) / (6 * u)
 4. x = (v^2 - B - (u^6 / 27))^((2 * p - 1) / 3) + (u^2 / 3)